Want to start your garden from scratch this year but aren’t sure how to get going?

 - Make sure your seeds are fresh, ideally less than two years old.

 - You can germinate seeds in a paper towel to test them.
-Wet a paper towel and allow the excess water to drain off the towel for a minute or so; place towel on a clean, flat surface and evenly space seeds on one side.
-Fold the paper towel in half and put into a plastic bag, with a few drops of water at the bottom.
+Wet a paper towel and allow the excess water to drain off the towel for a minute or so; place the towel on a clean, flat surface and evenly space seeds on one side.
+Fold the paper towel in half and put it into a plastic bag, with a few drops of water at the bottom.
 Put your bag in a warm place, but not in direct sunlight.
 Wait three days and remove the bag to see how many seeds have sprouted.
 If the number of seeds sprouted is high, you can be confident that these seeds are still alive.

-- Pick plants that germinate easily, such as broccoli, lettuce, onions and peppers.
+- Pick plants that germinate easily, such as broccoli, lettuce, onions, and peppers.
 Tomato and basil are both easy seeds.
 Not only will these two germinate and grow with ease, but they’re also perfect when planted together.
 Basil enhances the flavor of the tomato plants and also wards off unwanted bugs.

 You can start your seeds in almost any container as long as it’s 2 to 3 inches deep and has holes to provide drainage.
-You can even use old applesauce or pudding containers, as long as they have been well cleaned and you’ve added holes to the bottom.
-Always try to reuse containers from previous years; it can save you money and also reduces the plastic waste being introduced to the environment after disposal.
+You can even use old applesauce or yogurt containers, as long as they have been well cleaned and you’ve added holes to the bottom.
+Always try to reuse containers from previous years; it can save you money and it also reduces the plastic waste being introduced to the environment after disposal.